Regulatory Standards Act 2025: Public submissions

 On 8 July, the Finance and Expenditure select committee heard submissions from various individuals and groups.
 Submitters supporting the Regulatory Standards Bill included the owners of the Bay of Many Coves Resort Limited, the Business NZ advocacy group, retired Judge David Harvey, and the New Zealand Taxpayers' Union.
 These argued that it would protect property rights, improve the quality of regulation, combat poor regulations and introduce the concept of "good lawmaking."
 Harvey suggested that the Bill include a reference to the Treaty of Waitangi because it involved elements of governance and "equal application of the law."
 Submitters opposing the bill included lawyer Tania Waikato, the New Zealand Council of Trade Unions (NZCTU), the New Zealand Law Society, Te Kura Kaupapa Māori o Ngā Mokopuna, University of Auckland emeritus law professor Jane Kelsey, Māori data scientist Kirikowhai Mikaere and former ACT MP Donna Awatere Huata.
-These argued that the bill would the Treaty of Waitangi, Māori-Crown relations, impose libertarian beliefs about individualism and property rights into New Zealand's constitutional framework, had inherent flaws, and allow companies to seek compensation for regulation affecting their business operations.
+These argued that the bill would undermine the Treaty of Waitangi, Māori-Crown relations, impose libertarian beliefs about individualism and property rights into New Zealand's constitutional framework, had inherent flaws, and allow companies to seek compensation for regulation affecting their business operations.

 On 9 July, the Finance and Expenditure select committee heard submissions from the Parliamentary Commissioner for the Environment, the Deputy Clerk of the House of Representatives, the Rail and Maritime Union, the Public Service Association, former MPs Jan Logie and Marian Hobbs, and Victoria University of Wellington law professor Dean Knight.
 Knight expressed concern that the Regulatory Standards Bill would incentivise certain kinds of laws and discourage others.
 On 10 July, the committee heard submissions from protest group Toitū te Tiriti spokesperson Eru Kapa-Kingi, the New Zealand Initiative's Dr Bryce Wilkinson and chief economist Eric Crampton, the Manukau Urban Māori Authority and several health experts.
 Kapa-Kingi claimed the bill would have an adverse impact on all legislation and tangata whenua.
 Crampton argued that the costs of beneficial public purpose should fall on the beneficiaries while Wilkinson sought several changes to ensure legal expertise on the regulatory board, a public interest test for takings, full compensation, strengthening "rule of law protections," and applying the legislation to local councils.